25+ Easy Fundraising Ideas to Rally Your Community

 You don’t need a huge marketing budget or a professional PR team to make a big impact.
 Your greatest assets are your personal story, your existing network, and the local community around you.
 By focusing on these three areas, you can create a ripple effect of support that extends far beyond your immediate circle.
 We’ll walk through how to use your network, tell a compelling story, and partner with community groups to ensure your fundraiser gets the attention it deserves.
 These strategies are simple, effective, and grounded in the power of community connection, which is what explains why we bike in the first place.
 It’s about showing up for each other and creating change, one conversation and one connection at a time.

-Use Your Network and Word-of-Mouth
+Tap Into Your Network and Word-of-Mouth

 Your most powerful promotional tool is the network you already have.
 Think about it: your friends, family, coworkers, and neighbors trust you.
 A personal request from you means so much more than a generic ad.
 Start by making a simple list of people you can reach out to directly.
 A heartfelt email or a quick text message explaining what you’re doing and why it matters can be incredibly effective.